Remember how we all quit buying physical music in favor of downloads because they were cheap and easily available? Us neither.

 Cheaper and more convenient isn’t always better.
 Much has been said about physical media vs. digital and whether it’s worth the time and expense of buying, storing, and categorizing stuff.
 But if you’re like us, it’s not a hassle, or even a hobby, it’s a passion.

-Why You Should Catalog Your Physical Media Collection:
+Why You Should Catalog Your Music Collection:

 1. Know what you’ve got so you don’t accidentally buy it again